saurabh41/JKTech-S3_Task/README.md

    params:- objectId

    example:- http://localhost:3000/getObject/9 \
-   explaination:- This API will return the specific Object using unique object Id
+   explaination:- This API will return the specific Object(File) using unique object Id

 6) DeleteObject